RobSorce/Homeworks/homework4/README.md

-# Homework2
+# Homework Actionlib
-Homework 2 repo
+Homework 4 repo

-- Write a ros node that writes in a text format the 2D location of the laser
+Consider the action of moving the robot forward for a certain distance with a desired speed.

-(x,y,theta) when laser messages arrive, and the timestamp
+● Define an ad­hoc ROS action:
-- FORMAT:
+  •Goal: desired_speed, distance (float64)
-- One line per message
+  •Result: odom_pose (nav_msgs/Odometry)
-- LASER
+  •Feedback: empty

-<timestamp.sec>.<timestamp.usec>
+● Implement a SimpleActionClient that requests the execution of the action, providing the desired speed and distance.

-<laser pose w.r.t. odom frame
+● Implement a SimpleActionServer that:
-(x,y,theta)>
+  •Receives the desired speed and distance values •Executes the forward motion of the robot until the requested traveled distance is reached •Returns as result the robot odometry pose at the end of the execution